anami-codes/anami-codes/README.md

 Work mostly on Unity and Godot, though I like to learn about different tools and engines.

-Fluent in Spanish, less fluent in english.
+Fluent in Spanish, less fluent in English.

-> Black lives matter.
-Stop asian hate.
-Trans rights are human rights.
-Free Palestine.
-Ni una menos.
+> “Fear is a strange soil.
+Mainly it grows obedience like corn, which grows in rows and makes weeding easy.
+But sometimes it grows the potatoes of defiance, which flourish underground.”
+>
+> — Small Gods, Terry Pratchett

 ***

 #### 💙 Stuff I'm working on~
-- An android puzzle game about archaeology
+- Building my portafolio
 - A Harvest Moon/Story of Seasons-like farming sim with hints of cosmic horror
-- An isekai comic that will never see the light of day
+- Storylines for some comics

 <!---
 #### 📚 Stuff I'm learning about~